(Or: how not to name your business)

-Yes, so I did fill all my workshops thanks to those flyers at the festival, and having the right people come to the website.
-I made a modest chunk of money, and I made it to San Francisco.
+I did actually fill all my workshops thanks to those flyers at the festival, and the right people visiting the website.
+I made a modest chunk of money, and made it to San Francisco.

-And along the way it also hit me that I’d have to get really good at business really fast if I was ever going to spread the stuff I teach, and help the people I care about.
+And along the way it also hit me that I’d have to get good at business fast if I was ever going to spread the stuff I teach, and help people.

-So yeah, there are all sorts of “lessons” someone might take from this.
-Some of which may be more relevant than others.
+There are all sorts of “lessons” someone could take from this, some more relevant than others.

-But the thing that sticks out for me personally from this experience in terms of the lessons I take from it is not “think positive” or anything boring like that.
+But the thing that sticks out for me from this experience is not “think positive” or anything boring like that.

 Here’s what I get from all of this: